 When the mother is detected with malaria, the foetus could face a few complications which are listed below:

 - Vertical Transmission: The risk of malarial infection can easily pass on from the mother to the baby.
-If malaria is detected on time and the mother receives proper medication, then the foetus remains safe too.
-That is the reason most doctors advise blood screening of the baby after birth to ensure it has not been infected.
+If malaria is detected on time, and the mother receives proper medication, then the foetus remains safe, too.
+That is the reason most doctors advise blood screening of the baby after birth to ensure he has not been infected.

 If you plan to use chemical-based mosquito repellents, make sure you apply it as per the instructions given.
 Applying more will not give better protection; in fact, it can expose you to higher chemical levels.
 It is best to apply a thin layer over your skin and spread it evenly for maximum protection.